oicr-ibc/cssscl/README.rst

 Dependencies on Debian and Ubuntu
 =================================

-- Python - Python 2.7.3+ supported.
+- Python: Python 2.7.3+ supported.
 No support for Python 3 at the moment.

 In order to compile cssscl on Debian GNU/Linux 8.1 and Ubuntu 12.04 LTS the following packages need to be installed: